-Whisk the vanilla seeds into the puree along with the pectin and sugar mixture, followed by the rest of the sugar.
+Whisk the vanilla seeds into the puree along with the pectin and sugar mixture, followed by the rest of the sugar and glucose/corn syrup.
 Whisk continuously until mix reaches 226 degrees F (about 15-20 minutes).

 Remove from the heat and stir in the lemon juice.
 Pour into your prepared mold and let set for 6 to 8 hours.